toa-io/toa/libraries/generic/readme.md

 # Toa Generic Tools

+> DEPRECATED
+>
+> Do not use anything from this library.

+---

 Library is for internal use only.
 Barely documented.
 If you really need to understand something, see [tests](source).